Eyes Wide Shut: Marketing

-Warner Bros. heavily promoted Eyes Wide Shut, while following Kubrick's secrecy campaign – to the point that the film's press kits contained no production notes, not even the director's suggestions to Semel regarding the marketing campaign, given one week prior to Kubrick's death.
-The first footage was shown to theater owners attending the 1999 ShoWest convention in Las Vegas.
-TV spots featured both Isaak and Ligeti's music from the soundtrack, while revealing little about the movie's plot.
-The film also appeared on the cover of Time magazine, and on show business programs such as Entertainment Tonight and Access Hollywood.
+When Warner Bros. announced the project in 1995, it merely stated that Kubrick was making "a story of sexual jealousy and obsession starring Tom Cruise and Nicole Kidman."
+Officially, no one added anything substantive to that press release in the years since–which is why the rumor that Cruise and Kidman played psychiatrists drawn into a web of sexual intrigue with their patients started, as did the one about Kubrick making an NC-17-rated blue movie, and the one that Cruise wore a dress in one sequence.
+Warner Bros. heavily promoted Eyes Wide Shut, while following Kubrick's secrecy campaign—to the point that the film's press kits contained no production notes, not even the director's suggestions to Semel regarding the marketing campaign, given one week prior to Kubrick's death.
+The first footage was shown to theater owners attending the 1999 ShoWest convention in Las Vegas, consisting of a teaser trailer in which Cruise and Kidman's characters caress one another in front of a mirror.
+Television spots featured both Isaak and Ligeti's music from the soundtrack, while revealing little about the film's plot.
+The film also appeared on the cover of Time magazine, and on show-business programs, including Entertainment Tonight and Access Hollywood.